The replication of equivalence studies: Methods

 see Appendix~\ref{sec:zr} for details.
 However, if $z_o^{+} > z_\alpha(f_o - 1)/\sqrt{c}$, Equation \eqref{eq:succRegion_zrPlus} cannot be fulfilled as the lower bound for $z_r^{+}$ is larger than the upper one.
 Combining this with the condition $z_o^{+} < - z_\alpha$, the necessary condition on $z_o^{+}$ for replication success is

-The right-hand side of~\eqref{eq:bound_zoPlus} is then transformed into an upper bound on the corresponding $p$-value for which the two-trials rule can be fulfilled.
+The right-hand side of~\eqref{eq:bound_zoPlus} is then transformed into an upper bound on the corresponding $p$-value $p_o^{+}$ for which the two-trials rule can be fulfilled.
+Note that this upper bound cannot be larger than $\alpha$.
 Similarly, the condition $\pomax < \alpha$ can be rewritten as a success region for $z_o^{+}$, and the largest value of $p_r^{+}$ for which the two-trials rule can be fulfilled based on $f_r$ and $c$ can be derived, see Appendix~\ref{sec:zo} for detail.

 \paragraph{Sceptical TOST procedure} The replication success condition $\pSmax < \alpha$ can be expressed as a success region for $z_r^{+}$ conditional on the original study result,

 with $K_o^{+} = (z_o^{+}/z_\gamma)^2$, where $z_\gamma = \Phi^{-1}\left(1 - \gamma_c\right)$.
 Details are given in Appendix~\ref{sec:zr}.
 Success is thus impossible if $(z_r^{+})_{\mbox{ lower}} > (z_r^{+})_{\mbox{ upper}}$, and root-finding algorithms can be used to calculate the smallest value of $z_o^{+}$ where this happens.
 This corresponds to an upper bound on $p_o^{+}$.
 Equation~\eqref{eq:succRegion} can similarly be rewritten as a success region for $z_o^{+}$, and the upper bound on $p_r^{+}$ can be derived.